-Calls for urgent inquiry into claims SAS unit killed Afghan detainees
+Panorama: Any fresh SAS kill claims will be investigated, says minister

 - Published

+Any fresh allegations about the behaviour of the SAS in Afghanistan will be investigated, armed forces minister James Heappey has said.

+"Nobody in our organisation, no matter how special, gets a bye on the law," he told MPs.

-Defence Secretary Ben Wallace must urgently investigate claims an SAS unit repeatedly killed unarmed men and detainees in Afghanistan, Labour says.
+Labour have called for a probe into claims an SAS unit repeatedly killed unarmed men and detainees.

-The unit may have unlawfully killed 54 people in one six-month tour, according to a BBC Panorama investigation.
+According to BBC Panorama, the unit may have unlawfully killed 54 people in one six-month tour in Afghanistan.

 The BBC found evidence suggesting the former head of special forces failed to pass on evidence to a murder inquiry.